aki5/libstl/README.md

 ## The half-edge data structure in libstl

 Libstl does not declare a struct to represent edges, which is a departure from common wisdom.
-Instead, half-edges are represented by unsigned integers, and any number of companion arrays to map these integers into meaningful data.

-The half-edges are stored in groups of two, so that accessing the opposing half-edge is a simple `edge^1` expression.
+We find that it is best to think of the half-edge as an integer value, and to declare and access attributes by indexing arrays with the half-edges.
+This has the added benefit of making the library open ended: an application can easily add any attributes it needs by indexing its own arrays by the half-edges.

-No edge structure is quite sufficient for every algorithm or application, so we hope that by using integers instead of linked structures to represent the edges gives an open-ended way of augmenting the edges with new data: just declare a new array and index it with the edges to access the necessary fields.
+The half-edges are stored in groups of two, so that accessing the opposing half-edge is a simple `edge^1` expression, ie. flipping the least significant bit.

 ![Half-Edge data structure](https://raw.githubusercontent.com/aki5/libstl/master/half-edges.png)

-The illustration above already illustrates this principle.
-The `edges` array contains the face loops of the half-edge data structure.
-At every index, the array contains the index of the following half-edge.
+The figure above illustrates this principle.
+The `edges` array contains face loops of the half-edge data structure: at every index, this array contains the following half-edge.
 In a similar manner, the `verts` array has a vertex index for the source of each half-edge.

 ## Libstl API